Professor Robert A Wilson

 Sinfonia of Birmingham

-for some years.
+for many years, but now often play violin instead.
 Here is a poster advertising

 one of our previous concerts.